 Overview

 Challenger started as a research project inside CEB (Corporate Executive Board) in the late 2000s, formalized in the 2011 book by Matthew Dixon and Brent Adamson.
 The premise was contrarian.
-Top-performing reps were not the relationship builders most managers wanted to hire.
+Top-performing sellers were not the relationship builders most managers wanted to hire.
 They were the Challengers who taught customers something new, tailored the conversation to a specific stakeholder, and took control of the deal.

 Today Challenger operates as a standalone provider within the Richardson group.
 The methodology has expanded beyond the original Challenger Sale to include the Challenger Customer framework (mobilizing buying groups of 5 to 11 stakeholders) and Commercial Insight workshops.